Interactions-Nexus/Nexus-Wiki/fundamentals/blockchain-basics.md

 Bitcoin may serve well as a store of value or a commodity, such as gold.
 However, how well will it function as a currency over time?
 An important question for new buyers to ask is: is a deflationary model an ideal choice for a functional currency?
 At the moment, many countries have negative interest rates (paying people to take loans) to try to incentivise them to spend and not hoard.
 Some economists would argue that there is a healthy level of inflation or ‘sweet spot’ that drives innovation, as entrepreneurs are unlikely to borrow money for investments if overall prices are falling.

-Read about Nexus Economics here.
+Ethereum

-Currentlty, a Proof-of-Work (PoW) coin exclusively, ETH accomplished a pre-mine, Initial Coin Offering (ICO), and suffered major controversy by reversing transactions relating to a Decentralized Autonomous Organization (DAO) attack.
-This situation also resulted in a divisive conclusion with a fork that led to the creation of Ethereum Classic without the blockchain reversal.
+Currentlty, a Proof-of-Work (PoW) coin exclusively, ETH accomplished a `pre-mine`, `Initial Coin Offering (ICO)`, and suffered major controversy by reversing transactions relating to a Decentralized Autonomous Organization (DAO) attack.
+This situation also resulted in a divisive conclusion with a fork that led to the creation of `Ethereum Classic` without the blockchain reversal.

 Additionally, they have numerous influential financial backers with the Ethereum Alliance Board Members and several third party solutions seeking to capitalize on the scalability crux and potentially governance decisions.